There’s No Place Like Home

-They are cute to look at ( I know), and you can add more around the house as you need to.
-The Arlo Pro 2 comes with a base station and two cameras.
+As shown above, they are cute to look at ( I know), and you can add more around the house as you need to.
+The Arlo Pro 2 also comes with a base station and two cameras.
 Clicking the link will, of course, give you more information and all the details of its features.

-like the Arlo Pro 2, comes with Built-in Two-Way Talk and a Siren Alarm, also works with Alexa.
-This camera also had lots of great reviews.
+Like the Arlo Pro 2, the Ring Spotlight Cam comes with Built-In Two Way Talk and a Siren Alarm and also works with Alexa.
+In fact, this Camera had lots of great reviews.

 Ring Wi-Fi Video Doorbell Pro with Alexa

-I did get to see this live as my brother has one on his house and when we were together he got an alert that someone was at his door.
+I did get to see this in real time as my brother has one on his house and when we were together he got an alert that someone was at his door.
 He had access to the live video immediately and began talking to the person ringing the bell.

 The only downside for me is that even though it operates at minus 5-degree weather, that may not be low enough for where I live. -(sad, I know)